kacper-mikolajczak/minifigs/README.md

 8. Navigation: `react-navigation`
 9. UI utilities: `react-native-date-picker` + `react-native-picker` + `react-native-drop-shadow`

-Thanks to all the magnificient souls that created this libraries.
+Thanks to all the magnificient souls that created these libraries.
 It always makes my life easier :)

 ### To do